BrighterCommand/Brighter/docs/adr/0019-avoid-primitive-obsession.md

 ## Context

-CSharp is a strongly-typed OO language and as such we want to rely on the type system to eliminate classes of errors caused by using a primitive (frequently a `string` or `int`) instead of a type.
+CSharp is a strongly-typed OOP language and as such we want to rely on the type system to eliminate classes of errors caused by using a primitive (frequently a `string` or `int`) instead of a type.
 Overuse of primitives is a code smell called [Primitive Obsession](https://refactoring.guru/smells/primitive-obsession).

 ## Decision